hturnbull93/auth-app-rails/README.md

 Added `has_secure_password` method.
 This allows ActiveRecord password hashing and authentication methods with BCrypt.

-Validates email, must be present and unique
+Validates email, must be present and unique.

+When creating a user a password and also a password_confirmation can be supplied, if both are the same then the user can be created (as long as the email is unique).

+### Sessions Route

+In `config/routes.rb` added sessions with create as a resources.

+In `app/controllers/sessions_controller.rb` create route:

+Find user by email and using '&.' (safe navigation) attempt to `authenticate` with password.

+`params` are nested within user.